Akinetopsia

-Akinetopsia (Greek: a for "without", kine for "to move" and opsia for "seeing"), also known as cerebral akinetopsia or motion blindness, is a term introduced by Semir Zeki to describe an extremely rare neuropsychological disorder, having only been documented in a handful of medical cases, in which a patient cannot perceive motion in their visual field, despite being able to see stationary objects without issue.
+Akinetopsia (from Greek akinesia 'absence of movement' and opsis 'seeing'), also known as cerebral akinetopsia or motion blindness, is an extremely rare neuropsychological disorder, having only been documented in a handful of medical cases, in which a patient cannot perceive motion in their visual field, despite being able to see stationary objects without issue.
+The syndrome is the result of damage to visual area V5, whose cells are specialized to detect directional visual motion.
 There are varying degrees of akinetopsia: from seeing motion as frames of a cinema reel to an inability to discriminate any motion.
 There is currently no effective treatment or cure for akinetopsia.

 Signs and symptoms

-Akinetopsia can be separated into two categories, "inconspicuous akinetopsia" or "gross akinetopsia", based on symptom severity and the amount the akinetopsia affects the patient's quality of life.
+Akinetopsia can manifest in a spectrum of severity and some cases may be episodic or temporary.
+It may range from "inconspicuous akinetopsia" to "gross akinetopsia", based on symptom severity and the amount the akinetopsia affects the patient's quality of life.

 Inconspicuous akinetopsia

 Inconspicuous akinetopsia is often described by seeing motion as a cinema reel or a multiple exposure photograph.
 This is the most common kind of akinetopsia and many patients consider the stroboscopic vision as a nuisance.
 The akinetopsia often occurs with visual trailing (palinopsia), with afterimages being left at each frame of the motion.
 It is caused by prescription drugs, hallucinogen persisting perception disorder (HPPD), and persistent aura without infarction.
 The pathophysiology of akinetopsia palinopsia is not known, but it has been hypothesized to be due to inappropriate activation of physiological motion suppression mechanisms which are normally used to maintain visual stability during eye movements (e.g. saccadic suppression).